Seeing the Bigger Picture: 3D Latent Mapping for Mobile Manipulation Policy Learning: Map-Conditioned Policy

 The token $e_m$ is used to condition the policy $\pi_\phi$.
 With an offline map, the global map token is time-invariant; with online mapping (\cref{sec:online}), it depends on the time step~$\tau$ as the task state changes.
 The parameters of $E_{\mathrm{3D}}$ are included in $\phi$ and jointly optimized via the objective in \eqref{eq:rl_bc_objectives}.

 The $E_{\mathrm{3D}}$ architecture matches the environment's scale.
-For large room-scale environments, we use a Point Transformer~\cite{zhao2021point}, whose hierarchical attention mechanism is well-suited for capturing long-range spatial relationships.
+For large room-scale environments, we use a Point Transformer~\cite{zhao2021point}, whose hierarchical attention captures long-range spatial relationships.
 For smaller tabletop scenes, we utilize a lightweight PointNet~\cite{qi2017pointnet}, whose simpler structure is sufficient for compact environments and its computational efficiency is advantageous for sample-intensive RL.
 We encode coordinates with sinusoidal positional encodings~\cite{mildenhall2021nerf}, concatenate them with features, and input them to PointNet.